 hormone-guides

-Estrogen and Mood: How Hormones Shape Mental State Through
+Estrogen and Mood: How Hormones Shape Mental State Through Your Cycle

 Estrogen amplifies serotonin and dopamine signaling.
-Understanding how it rises and falls explains why mood changes across the menstrual cycle are
+Understanding how it rises and falls explains why mood changes across the menstrual cycle are physiological, not just psychological.

-The fact that menstrual cycles affect mood is not news.
-What most people haven't heard is the mechanism — which is specific enough to explain why the changes appear when they do, why some people are more affected than others, and why the treatments that work for severe cases work.
-Estrogen as a Natural Serotonergic Agent Estrogen influences the serotonin system at multiple points: Production: Estrogen upregulates tryptophan hydroxylase (TPH), the enzyme that converts tryptophan to serotonin.
-Higher estrogen = more serotonin produced.
-Reception: Estrogen increases the density of certain serotonin receptors (particularly 5 HT2A receptors in the prefrontal cortex), making the brain more responsive to available serotonin.
-Degradation: Estrogen reduces monoamine oxidase A (MAO A) activity — the enzyme that breaks down serotonin, dopamine, and norepinephrine.
-Less breakdown = higher neurotransmitter levels.
-The net effect: rising estrogen in the follicular phase creates a progressively more serotonin favorable brain chemistry.
+That menstrual cycles affect mood is not news.
+What most people haven't heard is the mechanism.
+It is specific enough to explain why the changes appear when they do, why some people are more affected than others, and why certain treatments work for severe cases.
+Estrogen as a Natural Serotonergic Agent Estrogen influences the serotonin system at multiple points.
+Production: Estrogen upregulates tryptophan hydroxylase (TPH), the enzyme that converts tryptophan to serotonin.
+Higher estrogen means more serotonin produced.
+Reception: Estrogen increases the density of certain serotonin receptors in the prefrontal cortex, making the brain more responsive to available serotonin.
+Degradation: Estrogen reduces monoamine oxidase A (MAO A) activity.
+MAO A is the enzyme that breaks down serotonin, dopamine, and norepinephrine.
+Less breakdown means higher neurotransmitter levels.
+The net effect: rising estrogen in the follicular phase creates progressively more serotonin favorable brain chemistry.
 Many people experience this as improved mood, sharper cognition, more social engagement, and greater verbal fluency as the cycle moves toward ovulation.
-This isn't
+This is not placebo or confirmation bias.
+Brain